milosvujovic/breathing-exercise-skill/README.md

 * "I have anxiety"
 * "I am overwhelmed"
 * "I cant take it anymore"
-* "Im going to kill myself"
-* "I want to die"
 * "It is too much for me"

 ## Credits